ThomPoppins/MERN-Enterprise-Search/README.md

 ## Backend

 In the backend, I've set up RESTful API endpoints to create, read, update, and delete documents from collections.
 These collections are defined and configured in the `/backend/models` folder, ensuring a structured and organized approach to data management.

+### MongoDB and Mongoose

+**MongoDB** is a popular NoSQL database that provides a flexible and scalable solution for storing and retrieving data.
+It uses a document-based data model, which means that data is stored in JSON-like documents instead of tables and rows.
+This makes it easy to store and retrieve complex data structures, and allows for more flexible data modeling compared to traditional relational databases.

+**Mongoose** is a popular Node.js library that provides a convenient and flexible way to interact with MongoDB.
+It provides a schema-based approach to defining and creating models, which makes it easier to validate and enforce data consistency.
+It also provides a wide range of data types and validators, making it easy to ensure that my data is stored correctly and consistently.

+**Mongoose** also provides a built-in query builder that allows you to construct complex queries using a fluent API.
+This makes it easy to build queries that are easy to read and understand, and can be easily modified and reused.

+**Mongoose** also provides a middleware system that allows you to add custom behavior to your models.
+This includes things like pre- and post-save hooks, virtual properties, and more.
+This makes it easy to add custom behavior to your models without having to modify the underlying schema.

+Overall, **Mongoose** provides a convenient and flexible way to interact with **MongoDB**, and it is widely used in the Node.js community for this purpose.

 ### Many-to-Many Relationships